locionic/whatsapp-clone/readme.md

 ### Features

-Latest version: 1.0
 * Login and register forms
 * Send, receive, accept and reject invitations from another users
 * Profile with personal editable tagline
 * Emoticons supported
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.